dm82m/hass-Deltasol-KM2/README.md

 ## Configuration

 In any case, try to ensure to have the latest firmware running on your Resol device.
+Also ensure to have the latest `VBus Specification File (VSF)` installed on your Resol device.

 ### KM2 and DL2/DL2Plus/DL3